galadrielbriere/drug_repurposing_kge_benchmark/README.md

 ## Introduction

-This repository focuses on evaluating and mitigating data leakage in link prediction tasks for link prediction in biomedical knowledge graphs.
+This repository focuses on evaluating and mitigating data leakage for link prediction in biomedical knowledge graphs.
 It includes a configurable pipeline for preprocessing, training, and evaluating popular KGE models on link prediction tasks.
 The project includes models from TorchKGE and PyTorch Geometric.
 Models are trained using PyTorch and PyTorch-Ignite.

 ---